mehrsapo/Flower/README.md

 conda activate flower
 ```

 This will install all dependencies and the package in editable mode.
-The environment uses Python 3.12.2 with PyTorch installed via conda (CUDA 12.4 by default — edit `environment.yml` to match your CUDA version, or replace `pytorch-cuda=12.4` with `cpuonly` for a CPU-only up).
+The environment uses Python 3.12.2 with PyTorch installed via conda (CUDA 12.4 by default — edit `environment.yml` to match your CUDA version, or replace `pytorch-cuda=12.4` with `cpuonly` for a CPU-only setup).

 ### 1.1.
-Download datas
+Download data

 To download the [CelebA](https://www.kaggle.com/datas/jessicali9530/celeba-data) and [AFHQ-Cat](https://github.com/clovaai/stargan-v2/blob/master/README.md#animal-faces-hq-data-afhq) datas, run the command:
 ```bash